MalahkAngel/portfolio/README.md

 slower given the introduction of support for pixel shaders.
 This is also meant to show my appreciation for old-school development techniques.

+// Spaced Out!! //
+=
+Another homebrew NES game, this time in the vein of Galaga and other arcade-style spaceship shooters.
+This is my capstone project for my Computer Science degree and thus is a bit more complex and involved than my Pong project.

 // Java Coursework //
 =
 Various short programs written for CS classes at Eastern Oregon University provided to demonstrate my familiarity with Java.